dymmond/esmerald/docs/en/docs/scheduler/handler.md

 ## Triggers

-Esmerald comes with some pre-defined triggers ready to be used by the application.
+Ravyn comes with some pre-defined triggers ready to be used by the application.

 The built-in trigger cover the majority of the needs of all users.
 However if that is not the case, there is always the option to create a